--- mod_auth_pgsql.html.orig Fri Jan 11 16:58:18 2002 +++ mod_auth_pgsql.html Thu May 2 18:49:20 2002 @@ -23,14 +23,16 @@ -

 It is possible to have username, groupname and password in the same table.

-Every authentication access is logged in the same database of the authentication table, but in different table.
+Every authentication access is logged in the same database of the authentication table, but in different table.+ Every authentication access can be logged by authentificate SQL function.

 User name and date of the request are logged.